simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
-<br />**Date image released:**  2024-05-07
-<br />**Title of the image:**  Black Hole Accreting with Jet
-<br />**Description for the image:**  What happens when a black hole devours a star?
-Many details remain unknown, but observations are providing new clues.
-In 2014, a powerful explosion was recorded by the ground-based robotic telescopes of the All Sky Automated Survey for SuperNovae (Project ASAS-SN), with followed-up observations by instruments including NASA's Earth-orbiting Swift satellite.
-Computer modeling of these emissions fit a star being ripped apart by a distant supermassive black hole.
-The results of such a collision are portrayed in the featured artistic illustration.
-The black hole itself is a depicted as a tiny black dot in the center.
-As matter falls toward the hole, it collides with other matter and heats up.
-Surrounding the black hole is an accretion disk of hot matter that used to be the star, with a jet emanating from the black hole's spin axis.
-Fall towards eternity: It's Black Hole Week at NASA!
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/BlackHole_Simonnet_2491.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).